dubfib/neboris/README.md

  	</tr>
 </table>

 Want to test it yourself?
 Go ahead, you can find the script [here](https://github.com/dubfib/neboris/blob/main/test.js).
+If you do run this script you will need to install the required dependencies with your preferred package manager.

 ## Usage
 This package can be used in CommonJS, ESM or Typescript.
 This package only has one single class `Instance` that only has two functions which are `encrypt` and `decrypt`.
 The `Instance` constructor takes one argument which is a `string` and thats for the key.
 For both `encrypt` and `decrypt` functions they both take one argument that can be either a `string` or a `buffer`.
 In this example the package will encrypt `Hello World` in both text and buffer form and decrypt it.